DfAC/DfAC.github.io/_posts/2016-02-16-Articles-with-Markdown.md

 This approach worked really well allowing me to focus directly on writing text (with references) and not being distracted by compiling errors or missing brackets.
 As I was using RStudio I could also generate few simple plots from data.

 What I want to do next is to generate similar output in PDF using Latex.
-No short cuts this time.
+No short cuts this time [^1].

+This is some text.[^other-note].
+Other text.[^footnote].

+[^footnote]:
+    > Blockquotes can be in a footnote.

+        as well as code blocks

+    or, naturally, simple paragraphs.

+[^other-note]:       no code block here (spaces are stripped away)
 [^1]: You can replace = with ' ' but you can't mix it.